 Whole 30 Cashew Crusted Chicken

-Cashew crusted chicken is the perfect addition to your weeknight dinner menu.
+This quick Whole 30 chicken recipe is the perfect addition to your weeknight dinner menu.
 Prepare the coating ahead of time, and pop it in the over for an easy family friendly meal.
-This easy chicken recipe is sure to win over the whole family.
+This easy Whole 30 chicken recipe is sure to win over the whole family.

 - 1 lb chicken breast tenderloins